 The kyanite drew him into her world.
 Everything he said seemed to make an argument like the one she made when she put her fingers up to her lips and told him about the ring.

 He couldn't admit it, but he didn't know the answer to his own question.
 He didn't know why he felt the way he did.
 He wasn't sure of anything.
 All he knew is that he wanted to stay with her, drinking bottle after bottle of wine.
-And stop her from going to see Jean-Marc.
+And stop her from going to see Antoine.